David200308/PolyU-COMP-Work/README.md

-Copyright belong to Guanlin Jiang & Parts of belong to HkPolyU.
+Copyright belong to Guanlin Jiang & Parts of belong to HK PolyU.